Reading Advent Bible verses during the Advent season is a cherished tradition for many Christians around the world.

 With all the hustle and bustle of the holiday season, crowned with materialism and want lists, the idea of a time of reflection and Bible study feels like a healing balm.

-Join me this holiday season as we embrace a much needed calming of the spirit through the peace and hope we find in scripture.
+Join me this holiday season as we embrace a much-needed calming of the spirit through the peace and hope we find in scripture.

 This post may contain affiliate links.
-You can read my full disclosure here.
+Read our full disclosure here.